mattj23/GridLike/docs/configuration.rst

 Filesystem
 ----------

 The simplest (and typically fastest) storage to set up is the local filesystem, however depending on how **GridLike** is deployed this may not be scalable or even feasible.
-However, this is an easy way to use network storage, though it shifts the burden of configuration to the deployment environment.
+This can be an easy way to use network storage (such as with a mounted PVC in a K8 cluster), though it shifts the burden of configuration to the deployment environment.

 .. code-block:: json